charming-whaley/gemergency_ios_app_code/book/src/project_setup/app_setup.md

-# Setting up iOS app with Gemma 3n
+# Setting up an iOS app with Gemma 3n

 ## Preparation

-<p>We're now ready to build a brand new SwiftUI iOS app.
-Before we begin, we need to set up the <b>Xcode framework</b> within the app.
+<p>We were ready to build a brand new SwiftUI iOS app.
+Before we began, we had to set up the <b>Xcode framework</b> within the app.
 To start, we created a new SwiftUI project in Xcode by navigating to <b>Xcode → File → New → Project</b>, selecting SwiftUI as the primary UI framework, and creating a new app</p>

-<p>Next, we need to add the <b>Xcode framework</b> we built earlier to the project.
+<p>Next, we had to add the <b>Xcode framework</b> we built earlier to the project.
 This can be done easily by simply dragging and dropping the framework into our app.
-Once that's done, we can move on to integrating the necessary controllers into the app</p>
+Once that's done, we could move on to integrating the necessary controllers into the app</p>

 ## App setup